10XGenomics/vartrix/README.md

 `--padding`: The amount of padding in base pairs around the variant to use when constructing the reference and alternative haplotype for alignment.
 This should be no shorter than your read length.
 DEFAULT: `100`.

 `--scoring-method (-s)`: The scoring method to be used in the output matrix.
-In the default `consensus` mode, the matrix will have a `1` if all reads at the position support the ref allele, a `2` if one or more reads support the alt allele, and a `3` if one or more reads support both the alt and the ref allele.
+In the default `consensus` mode, the matrix will have a `0` if no reads cover the variant, `1` if all reads at the position support the ref allele, a `2` if one or more reads support the alt allele, and a `3` if one or more reads support both the alt and the ref allele.
 In the `alt_frac` mode, the output matrix will have the fraction of alternate allele reads seen at this position.
 In the `coverage` mode, two matrices are produced.
 The matrix sent to `--out-matrix` is the number of alt reads seen, and the matrix sent to `--ref-matrix` is the number of ref reads seen.
 DEFAULT: `consensus`.

 `--ref-matrix`: If `--scoring-method` is set to `coverage`, this must also be set.
 This is the path that the reference coverage matrix will be written to.